A message from Greater Dayton RTA

 Today, RTA is offering all regularly-scheduled fixed-route, paratransit, and On-Demand services.

 We encourage all our customers and employees to follow the recommendations of health experts.
-Frequent hand washing, social distancing and following the guidelines as outlined by the Centers for Disease Control are encouraged.
+Frequent hand washing, social distancing, wearing a face covering, and following the guidelines as outlined by the Centers for Disease Control are encouraged.